Top Gear challenges: Cheap rental car in Cyprus

-The presenters head to Cyprus to pick up cheap rental cars for €30 for two days.
-Paddy: Ford Focus cabriolet, Freddie: Suzuki Jimny, Chris: Kia Picanto.
+The presenters headed to Cyprus to pick up cheap rental cars for €30 for two days.
+McGuinness: Ford Focus cabriolet, Flintoff: Suzuki Jimny, Harris: Kia Picanto.

-First, they head to Achna Speedway for a "hot lap challenge"; lapping the track against "local traffic" (simulated traffic running in opposite direction) while their cars' cabin is heated to 40 °C. Freddie went first and finished in 3 minutes and 15 seconds, followed by Chris, who squeaked out 3 minutes and 4 seconds, and Paddy, who went quicker than Chris by three-tenths of a second.
+First, they headed to Achna Speedway for a "hot lap challenge"; lapping the track against "local traffic" (simulated traffic running in opposite direction) while their cars' cabin was heated to 40 °C. Flintoff went first and finished in 3 minutes and 15 seconds, followed by Harris, who squeaked out 3 minutes and 4 seconds, and McGuinness, who went quicker than Harris by three-tenths of a second.

-Next, they headed to the reservoir through gravel roads, where Freddie's Jimny gave him an advantage.
-The presenters are instructed to do a "drag race": using their cars to pull a water skier across the lake.
-Chris went first and clocked 15 mph, followed by Paddy at 3 mph, while Freddie did 12 mph.
+Next, they headed to the reservoir through gravel roads, where Flintoff's Jimny gave him an advantage.
+The presenters were instructed to do a "drag race": using their cars to pull a water skier across the lake.
+Harris went first and clocked 15 mph, followed by McGuinness at 3 mph, while Flintoff did 12 mph.

-The following day, they head to Mount Olympus ski resort to receive their next challenge: racing around the ski resort complex to test cold weather performance.
-Freddie went first, followed by Chris, while Paddy struggled to unhitch the Focus from its chain.
+The following day, they headed to Mount Olympus ski resort to receive their next challenge: racing around the ski resort complex to test cold weather performance.
+Flintoff went first, followed by Harris, while McGuinness struggled to unhitch the Focus from its chain.